Well Known Antique Markets in China

-For all tourists, visiting to highlight tourist attractions in each destination is the must-do things.
-For a few tourists, exploring local market in their destination cities is one more exciting things because they can really get close to local people’s life.
-Except for the common trading market and vegetable market, in many destinations in China, there are also antique markets, which is often visited by antique lovers.
-If you have time, go to explore an antique market in your tourist city, it may be an interesting and memorable experience.
+For all tourists, visiting highlight tourist attractions in each destination is the must-do thing.
+For a few tourists, exploring local market in their destination cities is one more exciting thing because they can really get close to local people’s life.
+Except for the common trading market and vegetable market, in many destinations in China, there are also antique markets, which are often visited by antique lovers.
+If you have time, you can explore an antique market in your tourist city and may have an interesting and memorable experience.
 But please keep in mind, do not buy a high-priced “antique” from the market unless you are sure it worth what you pay, because you probably buy a fake antique with a good amount of money.

 Beijing Panjiayuan Antique Market (No. 18, Panjiayuan.
 Chaoyang district)